flight-blender

 3. Upload some flight information

-You will have to setup a environment like Anaconda or similar software package and install dependencies via something like pip install -r requirements.txt then you can run the import script via python import_flight_json_blender_local.py this will send some observations to the /set_air_traffic POST endpoint.
+You will have to setup a environment like Anaconda or similar software package and install dependencies via something like pip install -r requirements.txt then you can run the import script via python import_flight_json_argon_server_local.py this will send some observations to the /set_air_traffic POST endpoint.
 This script will send a observation and then wait for 10 seconds and send another one.
 All of this requires Python.

 4. Use Postman to query the API

 While the script is running you can install Postman and which should help us query the API.
 You can import the Postman Collection prior.
 You will also need a “NoAuth” Bearer JWT token that you can generate by using the get_access_token.py script.
-You should have a scope of blender.read and a audience of testflight.flightblender.com.
+You should have a scope of argon.read and a audience of testflight.argonserver.com.
 We will use this token to go to the Postman collection > Flight Feed Operations > Get airtraffic observations.
 You should be able to see output of the flight feed as a response!

 Frequently asked Questions (FAQs)